 - Install a ductless air conditioner, also known as a mini-split system.
-This type of air conditioner runs on its own condenser situated right outside the garage.
+This type of air conditioner works on its own condenser situated right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the winter months as well.

 If you’re ready to get going on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, an extension of your house should feel just as comfortable as every other room.
 Give the professionals at Service Experts Heating & Air Conditioning a call at 305-440-1505 or schedule an appointment online today.